 What topics are covered in the animations?

-Where else can I learn about boating safely?
+Where else can I learn about boat safety?

 The animations are intended to be a natural partner to the Boater’s Handbook, also co-produced by the Environment Agency and the Canal & River Trust.